 **Where is Adopt A Husky located?

-Our dogs are in a network of foster homes in the various states we support.
+Our dogs are in a network of foster homes in Illinois and Wisconsin.
 There is no shelter or kennel building to visit.
 Approved adopters can arrange to meet dogs at one of our foster homes.

 **Can I come see some of the dogs?

 Approved adoptive homes are always welcome to meet the foster dogs.
 To become approved, please fill out an online adoption application and we’ll have one of our volunteers set up a home visit with you.

 For the most part, yes, our dogs are purebred.
 Occasionally, we get in a mother with a litter of mixed puppies.

 **I saw a dog on either Petfinder or your website, is it still available?